What types of MBA programs are available in 2020-2021?

 What should I write about in my MBA Application Essay?

 What should I include and how should I format my resume?

 Who should I ask to write Recommendation Letters for me?

 How can I prepare for my admissions interview?

-In each article, we provide essential tips, including a list of common mistakes to avoid (the “Don’ts) and suggestions on how to correct these problems (the “Dos”).
-We hope this information will help you along your journey to achieving your business career dreams!
+In each article, we provide essential tips, including a list of “Dos and Don’ts: common mistakes to avoid and suggestions on how to correct these problems.
+We hope this information will help you along your path to realizing your business career dreams!

 Ready to get started?
 Let’s dig right in!

-Just to make sure we’re on the same page, “B-school,” is short for business school, and this is the type of graduate school that generally awards the Master of Business Administration (MBA) degree.
+Just to make sure we’re on the same page, “B-school” is short for business school, and this type of graduate schoolgenerally awards the Master of Business Administration (MBA) degree.
 There are, of course, some joint degree programs (like the JD-MBA program) and undergraduate/graduate accelerated programs, but this series will solely focus on the graduate-level programs offered by business schools.